A guide to closing a UK limited company, often in order to assist a wider operational restructuring.

 Crucially, if a company is left dormant because there is a risk of contingent liabilities crystallising, then sufficient means to settle any such liabilities must be available to the company, whether by way of assets left in the company or indemnities granted by the parent or other group companies.
 A failure to do this would risk insolvency of the company and a breach of duties by the appointed directors(s).

-However, if the business is no longer required, then one alternative could simply be to put it up for sale as a going concern.
-If there is a prospective buyer and, for example, the parent or group is comfortable for the business to continue trading under new ownership, then this could a be relatively quick option.
-An MBO by the subsidiary’s existing directors may be an attractive option to everyone.
+However, if the UK subsidiary of the business is no longer required, then one alternative could simply be to put it up for sale as a going concern.
+If there is a prospective buyer and, for example, the parent or group is comfortable for the business to continue trading under new ownership, then this could be a relatively quick option.
+A management buy-out by the company’s existing directors may be an attractive option to everyone.

 A share sale would result in the whole business transferring to a purchaser.
 If only certain assets were sold then this would leave the remaining assets, and the company itself, still to be dealt with using one of the options above.